 All students who join Bedales in Block 3 (Year 9) are assigned to a Badley Tutor and are in a tutor group of around 12 students.
-Badley Tutors and 6.2 mentors - Badley Seniors - support Block 3 in settling into the school.
+Badley Tutors and 6.2 mentors - known as Badley Mentors - support Block 3 in settling into the school.

 Blocks 4 and 5 (Years 10 and 11) are in tutor groups together, as are Sixth Formers, who normally have a subject specialist in one of their A Level subjects as a tutor.